Exmark Z Turf Equipment Backyard Life

 Brian Latimer holding a pulled weed from one of his garden beds.

-BLat tells viewers that the most important step in prepping your lawn and garden for spring is weeding.
+1. Pull Those Weeds: BLat tells viewers that the most important step in prepping your lawn and garden for spring is weeding.
 Sure, weeding isn’t the most fun you can have in your yard, but it’s worth it.
-He recommends you watch the weeds that crop up in your shrubs and ground cover as they’ll be the first to show in the spring.
-Latimer also recommends getting a pre-emergent put out right now because this is when the cool-season weeds begin to germinate.
-This is especially important if you have warm-season grass.
+He recommends you watch the weeds that crop up in your shrubs and ground cover as they’ll be the first to show.

 BLat says you can use pre-emergent on your planting beds as well, but he recommends hand-pulling them if you can.

-Latimer recommends pruning everything that’s not budding out.
+2. Tidy up with Selective Pruning: Latimer recommends pruning everything that’s not budding out.
 Pruning buds will keep your flowers from being as prolific in the springtime.
-You can check for buds by combing your hands through the foliage.
+In other words, prune smart now so you’re not accidentally cutting off spring color before it even shows up.

 More Like This: